Non-Beverage User License and Permit

 - Scientific, chemical, experimental or mechanical purposes.

-The Non-Beverage User License allows the licensee to make multiple purchases of alcohol or wine for specific quantities and use during the term of the license.
-The license is renewable every two years.
+The non-beverage user license allows the licensee to make multiple purchases of alcohol or wine for specific quantities and use during the term of the license.